Jump toUpdate content

 Retention period

-A retention period specifies a fixed period of time for which an object remains locked.
-During this period, your object is WORM-protected and can’t be overwritten or deleted.
+A retention period specifies a fixed period for which an object remains locked.
+During this period, your object is WORM-protected and cannot be overwritten or deleted.

-S3 is the de facto Object Storage protocol.
-Scaleway Object Storage officially supports a subset of S3.
-The list of supported features are described in the Object Storage API documentation.
+Amazon S3 is the de facto Object Storage protocol.
+Scaleway Object Storage officially supports a subset of Amazon S3.
+The list of supported features is described in the Object Storage API documentation.

 Signature V2, Signature V4

 When you send HTTP requests to Object Storage, you sign the requests so that we can identify who sent them.
-You sign requests with your Scaleway access key, which consists of an access key and secret key.
-The two main s3 protocols for authentication are Signature v2 and Signature v4.
+You sign requests with your Scaleway access key, which consists of an access key and a secret key.
+The two main Amazon S3 protocols for authentication are Signature v2 and Signature v4.
 Signature v4 is more recent and it is the recommended version.

 Storage class